TRE-Provenance/TRE-Provenance.github.io/data_models.md

 # Provenance Trace Structure

-The provenance trace is modelled as a knowledge graph and stored using a JSON-LD sewrialisation in a static file.
+The provenance trace is modelled as a knowledge graph and stored using a JSON-LD serialisation in a static file.
 The high level structure of the provenance file is as follows:

 ```JSON
 {